Baxenden: Governance

-The village is part of the constituency of Hyndburn and is represented in Parliament by the Conservative MP Sara Britcliffe.
+The village is part of the constituency of Hyndburn and is represented in Parliament by the Labour MP Sarah Smith.
 It is represented in Hyndburn borough council by two Conservative councillors.
 Hyndburn borough council devolves some limited powers and funding to the Baxenden Area Council for resolving minor local issues.

 Geography

 Baxenden lies south of Accrington on the A680 otherwise known as Manchester Road.
 It is between 200m at its northern edge and 280m at its southern edge above sea level.
 It is sited in a wedge shaped valley between Hameldon Hill and Oswaldtwistle Moor.
 Hameldon means scarred hill.
 Oswaldtwistle Moor is a part of the West Pennine Moors.
 The valley presumably being carved out by the streams which flow through the area.
 These streams, Warmden Brook and Woodnook Water, merge beneath Accrington and are tributaries of the River Hyndburn; itself a tributary of the Rivers Calder and then Ribble.